du82/unfathoming/content/archive/2024/hello-world.md

 To free my mind from the chaos of life, and break the feedback loop, I need something productive to do that has a tangible output, like writing a blog post.
 So much of what goes on in my life currently is intangible.
 I write code that others use, and the only thing I receive in return is the potential that my code is used to work towards overseas projects.

 ## Why the name "Unfathoming"?
-{% callout "note", "Definition of Unfathoming:<br>*Unfathoming: Synonym of Unfathomable.
+{% callout "note", "Definition of Unfathoming:<br>Unfathoming: Synonym of Unfathomable.
 Present tense.
-To find hard to believe, not in a way rooted in skepticism, but because it is a difficult reality to process.*"%}
+To find hard to believe, not in a way rooted in skepticism, but because it is a difficult reality to process."%}

 I picked this name because it's a word that represents my life and who I am.
 I'm one of those people who has a boring life on the surface, but go a little deeper and you'll find that it's anything but boring.
 I was going to go for "Unfathomed" but I like to live in the present, not in the past, so I went with Unfathoming.
 Plus the .ing exists and the word wasn't taken yet.